 Medieval freehold properties in Morden

-Surrey History Centre holds documents that trace the descent of some freehold properties in Morden from the mid-15th century until 1602.
+Essex Record Office and Surrey History Centre each hold documents that trace the descent of some freehold properties in Morden from the early 14th century until 1602.

 Click on the link below to download the transcripts without images.

 - ERO D/DP T388: Quitclaim by Peter de Staundon to Cristine, sister of Robert de Cheyh’m, of all right and claim to lands and tenements in Morden formerly Gerard de Staundon [=Wynteworthes] : 1317